caballerofelipe/osx-automator-services/README.md

 # osx-automator-services
 Some services meant to make life a little easier

-## Toggle Hidden Files
-Makes Finder toggle hidden files.
-Call it once and hidden files are shown, call it again and they will be hidden.
-Repeat if necessary.

 ## Create Reminder
 ### ...
 Creates a reminder with a dialog.